 Tongue acupuncture is also showing remarkable headway healing dysfunctions related to autism, according to recent studies.
 It is being studied for treating a number of brain disorders in children, including blindness, cerebral palsy and autism.

 Tongue diagnosis is a central piece of the Chinese medical diagnostic system because the tongue is the only organ that can be seen externally.
 Its condition – color, thickness, dryness, smell and superficial growth reflects the condition of the heart and helps doctors determine treatment.

-Although alternative autism treatment such as tongue acupuncture should still be viewed as a complementary approach, these exciting early findings stand as an innovative starting point for a new system of autism treatment.
+Although alternative autism treatment such as tongue acupuncture and dietary changes should still be viewed as a complementary approach, these exciting early findings stand as an innovative starting point for a new system of autism treatment.